aisyah-t/rextract-symfony-expo/README.md

 4. Model queries database for data
 5. Data is serialized to JSON
 6. JSON response sent back to mobile app

+## Image Extraction Flow

+1. User selects an image in the Expo (React Native) app.
+2. The frontend handles both file URIs (native) and data URIs (web), converting data URIs to Blob/File as needed.
+3. The image is uploaded to the Symfony backend as multipart/form-data.
+4. The backend endpoint `/recipes/extract-recipe-from-image` receives the file, validates its type using symfony/mime, and processes it with Tesseract OCR.
+5. The extracted text is returned as a JSON response to the frontend.

+- CORS is handled by NelmioCorsBundle in Symfony.
+Nginx does not set CORS headers to avoid duplication.
+- The OCR endpoint is stateless and does not start a session (`#[DisableSession]`), while sessions are enabled globally for other endpoints.

 ## Getting Started